Hanoi Hannah: Career

-Few if any desertions are thought to have happened because of her work and the soldiers "hooted at her scare tactics".
-They were sometimes impressed, however, when she mentioned the correct location of their unit (when they would "give a toast to her and throw beer cans at the radio"), named US casualties and welcomed Navy ships into port with their correct arrival details and crew members' names.
+Soldiers were sometimes impressed, when she mentioned the correct location of their unit (when they would "give a toast to her and throw beer cans at the radio"), named US casualties and welcomed Navy ships into port with their correct arrival details and crew members' names.
 There were exaggerated legends of her omniscience, with rumors that she would give clues about everything from specific future PAVN attacks to soldiers' girlfriends cheating on them at home.
 In reality, most of her information came from publications such as the US military newspaper, Stars and Stripes.

-It has been claimed that US forces in Vietnam distrusted the U.S. Armed Forces Radio bulletins, and listened to Ngọ's bulletins for information from the U.S. According to war correspondent Don North:
+It has been claimed that US forces in Vietnam distrusted the US Armed Forces Radio bulletins, and listened to Ngọ's bulletins for information from the US.
+According to war correspondent Don North:

 By zapping the truth through an ostrich-like policy of censorship, deletions, and exaggerations U.S. Armed Forces Radio lost the trust of many GIs when they were most isolated and vulnerable to enemy propaganda.
 It wasn't that Hanoi Hannah always told the truth - she didn't.
 But she was most effective when she did tell the truth and US Armed Forces Radio was fudging it.

 Ngọ's broadcasts ran for a total of eight years, with her final broadcasts airing in 1973, when most of the American forces were leaving.
 In interviews in later years, she consistently stated that she agreed with the purpose of the scripts and never deviated from them; she believed that the United States should not have sent troops to Vietnam and should have allowed the country to resolve its situation itself.

 Later years

-In 1975, after the war, Ngọ moved to Ho Chi Minh City with her husband.
-She was then offered a job on HTV.
-She died in Ho Chi Minh City on September 30th, 2016 at the age of 85.
+In 1975, after the war, Ngọ moved to Ho Chi Minh City with her husband, an electrical engineer.
+She was offered a job on HTV and continued to do some work for Voice of Vietnam late into her career.
+She aspired to visit the United States, but was unable to do so because of health issues and advanced age, and stated she held no resentment for Americans.
+She died in Ho Chi Minh City on 30 September 2016 at the age of 85.
+Ngọ had two children, including a son who was a painter in the United States.

+Ngọ has been referenced extensively in media about the Vietnam War.
+She was portrayed by Mary Woronov in Chelsea Girls and Veronica Ngo in Da 5 Bloods.